Universe of The Legend of Zelda: Influence and legacy

 Since the release of the original The Legend of Zelda game, critics have commented on the influence and legacy of The Legend of Zelda universe on the gaming industry.
 Critics noted the first Zelda game influenced World of Warcraft, (Note: Released in 2004 and receiving regular patch and expansion pack updates since then.)
 Grand Theft Auto (1997–present), The Elder Scrolls V: Skyrim (2011), Dark Souls (2011–2016), and the entire action RPG genre.
 The original game was a phenomenal commercial success for Nintendo, selling over 6.5 million copies, and has been described by many critics as one of the greatest video games of all time.

 Critics defined Ocarina of Time as foundational to 3D games in the adventure genre, particularly with regard to technical innovations including the "Z-targeting" mechanic, with The Guardians Keza MacDonald noting a version of the 1998 game's mechanic being used in Red Dead Redemption 2 (2018).
-Its remapping controls and quick-mapping of buttons (Note: Items being quick-mapped to multiple buttons at once by the player had also appeared in A Link to the Past in 1991 and Link's Awakening in 1993.) was also noted by Tom Power in GamesRadar+ as having crossed into other gaming genres such as the first-person shooter series Halo (2001–present) and Call of Duty (2003–present), as well as Gears of War (2006–2019).
+Its remapping controls and quick-mapping of buttons (Note: Items being quick-mapped to multiple buttons at once by the player had also appeared in A Link to the Past in 1991 and Link's Awakening in 1993.) was also noted by Tom Power in GamesRadar+ as having crossed into other gaming genres such as the first-person shooter series Halo (2001–present) and Call of Duty (2003–present), as well as Gears of War (2006–present).
 (Note: Power incorrectly includes this third-person shooter series as part of the first-person shooter genre.)
 The sense of wonder as a first-time player enters Hyrule Field has been cited as an influence on similar moments in Grand Theft Auto III (2001), Red Dead Redemption 2, Crackdown (2007), and Fallout 3 (2008).

 In the months following the release of Breath of the Wild in 2017, many video game developers were influenced by its open world design.
 Alx Preston, creator of Hyper Light Drifter, remarked that "the sense of freedom and experimentation is incredibly inspiring".
 Adam Saltsman, creator of Canabalt, commented on the consistency of the game environment and the player's ability to experiment.
 Vlambeer's Rami Ismail said that "no game has done verticality as well as BotW".
 Critics and developers cited Breath of the Wild as an influence on the game worlds of Genshin Impact (2020), Immortals Fenyx Rising (2020), Horizon Forbidden West (2022), Death Stranding (2019), and Elden Ring (2022), along with the free-form storytelling of the narrative game Telling Lies (2019).
 Upon its release, Breath of the Wild achieved critical acclaim and was the biggest commercial success of the franchise and one of the best-selling video games, selling 29 million copies on the Nintendo Switch as of December 2022 and over 1.6 million copies on the Wii U as of July 2022.